josuemtzmo/blendernc_old/README.md

 - Shader node of colormap CMOCEAN (Read more about it at [cmocean GitHub](https://github.com/matplotlib/cmocean)).
 - Isosurface displacement.
 - Implement slicing over dimensions.
+- Load textures using Voxel Data for 4D and 3D without time implementations.

 ## Installation:
 ** Blendernc works in Blender > 2.8 **